Aaron98990/wii-inspect/README.md

 - Improve formatting and use more for loops.
 Hard to use for loops, especially when lots of switching between hexadecimal, binary, and decimal.
 - Paper or Documentation with analysis of offsets of save data
 - In Return Table Tennis, the score freezes at 999 but the game continues.
 I am curious if the save data continues.
 - Investigating the recommendation system for Wii Sports Resort.
 I suspect there is a place to keep track of the number of games played but still testing.
+Note: playing the game once does not necesairly change the recommended game even after restarting.
 - Level (0 - 2500) and accomplishments (Superstar or Pro) for games have not been found but I suspect a place.
 - Island Flyover Statistics including iPoints, balloons, 8 unlockable achievments, and balloons/iPoints in 5 minutes record.
 - Include the **Superstar Score** - the score of a game where a player starts and ends at or as close as possible to Skill Level 2000.